 Cascadia Eye presents different options for restoring vision to patients suffering from the common eye conditions.
-In addition to temporary treatments, such as glasses and contact lenses, we also offer refractive error correction through the following surgical methods:
+In addition to temporary treatments, such as glasses and contact lenses, we also offer corrective refractive surgery through the following surgical methods:

 If you think you may have an eye condition, or would like to schedule an eye appointment, please don’t hesitate to contact us.
 Our eye care professionals will work with you to establish the best eye care solution for your needs.